Skip to content

 All M models for view V will include the CSRF token as follows:

-class ModelForAuthenticationView(AbstractBaseModelForView):
+class ModelForAuthentificationView(AbstractBaseModelForView):

-def get_model_for_view(self, request: Request, session: LocalProxy, config: dict, result: dict) -> dict:
+def get_model_for_view(self, request: Request, session: LocalProxy, config: dict, résultat: dict) -> dict:

-model = {}
+modèle = {}

-# CSRF token
+# csrf token

-model['csrf_token'] = super().get_csrftoken(config)
+modèle['csrf_token'] = super().get_csrftoken(config)

-# Return the model
+# we render the model

-return model
+return modèle

 • Each model class extends the base class [AbstractBaseModelForView];